AkaNebur/manfred-job-fetcher/readme.md

 - Fetches currently active job offers (in Spanish) from Manfred's public API.
 - Retrieves detailed data for individual job offers, including skills information.
+- Dynamically manages the BUILD_ID_HASH by fetching it from the website, ensuring continuous operation.
 - Runs as an isolated Docker container.
 - Configurable through environment variables (API endpoints, notification webhook).
 - Includes a SQLite database (`/app/data/history.db`) for job history and skills data persistence.